HealthVault web connectivity

-When you use the AUTH target, if the user has not authorized at least one record, they will be asked to authorize a record before being returned to your application (as shown in Figure 1: Web user authentication process, above).
+When you use the AUTH target, if the user has not authorized at least one record, they will be asked to authorize a record before being returned to your application (as shown in figure 1 above).

 Use the APPAUTH target to direct a user to HealthVault Shell to:

 change option selections if your application has one or more optional authorization rules

 For more information, see the APPAUTH redirect target of the Shell Redirect Interface.

 Using the redirect interface with a CREATEACCOUNT or CREATERECORD target, applications can direct users to create an account or record.